 Pasture legumes are a cornerstone of most pasture systems and many cropping programs.
-This group of species includes perennial plants such as white, red and strawberry clover, and annual or short-lived species such as subclovers, aerial-seeded annual clovers, vetches and lucerne.
-Other species such as lotus, serradella and biserrula are also important in some parts of temperate Australia.
+This group of species includes perennial plants such as white, red and strawberry clover, and annual or short-lived species such as sub-clovers, aerial-seeded annual clovers, vetches and lucerne.
+Other species such as lotus, serradella and biserrula are also important in some temperate regions.
 Many temperate species transfer well into the sub-tropics although there are particular species that are developed for the warm-wet north including burgundy bean, cow pea and stylo.

 Legumes are typically used in combination with grass and other species as part of a long-term pasture or a specialty forage, to provide nitrogen fixation, improved pasture feed quality and diversity of species for resilience.
-In some cases clovers, vetches, lucerne and tropical legumes may be used as a specialty stand-alone crop for specific outcomes such as high quality fodder, a break crop or simply as the best way to utilise a particular site.
+In some cases, clovers, vetches, lucerne or tropical legumes may be used as a specialty standalone crop for specific outcomes such as high-quality fodder, a break crop or simply as the best way to utilise a particular site.

-Species and variety selection are important and sowing rates will vary depending on the situation.
+Species and variety selection are important, and sowing rates will vary depending on the situation.
 Sowing legumes with the correct grasses is a further vital consideration.
 Often a mixture of two or three pasture legumes will offer the best outcome.
 AgriCote treated seed contains the correct rhizobium strain as well as important trace elements and vital seedling protection.

-For sowing a pure stand, typically multiply sowing rates by 2 - 3 times.
+For sowing a pure stand of legume, typically multiply described here sowing rates by 2 - 3 times.